9. Olympic Games Handover 2008

 Historical Commemorative £2 Coins

 Prior to the introduction of the iconic bimetallic £2 coin, a series of special commemorative editions paved the way for celebrating significant moments in history, carefully made to honour and preserve the remarkable achievements and milestones that have shaped the nation.
-Now popular pieces with collectors, these commemorative editions, although not currently circulated, are also rare treasures.
+Now popular pieces with collectors, these commemorative designs, although not currently circulated, are also rare treasures

 Designed by John Mills.